hugogu/incident-mgr/README.md

 ### Backend

-In your working directory is in the root of the project, do:
+:warning: You may need to turn on VPNs to download the external dependencies.

-1. Build Image.
+1. Build Backend Image.
 It will produce an image named `incident-mgr` which is used in the `docker-compose.yaml`.
     ```shell
     ./mvnw spring-boot:build-image
     ```
 2. Run
     ```shell
+    docker-compose up
+    ```
+   Or this to enforce a rebuild of frontend image.
+    ```shell
-    docker-compose up -d
+    docker-compose up --build incident-portal
     ```

 ### Frontend (Optional)